Education Awards and Scholarships

-This program is designed to introduce and motivate pediatric residents to the possibility of specialty training in pediatric rheumatology at an early period in their residency.
-See information about the application process and deadlines.
+The program introduces and motivates pediatric residents to the possibility of specialty training in pediatric rheumatology at an early period in their residency.
+See information about the Pediatric Rheumatology Residents Program.

 Funding for fellows-in-training scholarships is made possible in part by the American College of Rheumatology Fellows Educational Fund.
 Scholarships are reportable payments to physicians under the Physicians Payment Sunshine Act.

-ACR Convergence - exposes fellows in training to over 450 sessions and offers opportunities for professional development, networking, and access to the latest rheumatology research and clinical application at the ACR's annual meeting.
+ACR Convergence exposes fellows in training to 450+ sessions and offers opportunities for professional development, networking, and access to the latest rheumatology research and clinical application.

-Pediatric Rheumatology Symposium - includes lectures, table topics, oral abstracts, and poster presentations in clinical, basic science, and educational training related to pediatric rheumatology.
-Occurs every three years.
+Pediatric Rheumatology Symposium occurs every three years and includes lectures, table topics, oral abstracts, and poster presentations in clinical, basic science, and educational training related to pediatric rheumatology.

-Rheumatology Research Workshop - promotes interaction between young and established investigators to foster collaboration and career mentoring.
-Abstract submission and acceptance is required to receive the scholarship.
+Rheumatology Research Workshop promotes interaction between young and established investigators to foster collaboration and career mentoring.
+Abstract submission and acceptance are required to receive the scholarship.